Avengers Campus: Hong Kong Disneyland

 The version at Hong Kong Disneyland was announced in 2016, as part of the park's expansion plan.
 It will take over part of Tomorrowland and will be rethemed as the Marvel theme Stark Expo based in Hong Kong.
 This version entered phase 2 in 2019, which includes Ant-Man and The Wasp: Nano Battle! in the Science and Technology Pavilion of Stark Expo, which was originally set to taking over the area previously occupied by Buzz Lightyear Astro Blasters.
 Along with a new retail facility and themed food.
-On top of this, there will be new attractions and live entertainment added to the land up until 2027, when a brand new Avengers themed ride will open, which was originally set to taking over the area previously occupied by Autopia.
+In addition, there will be new attractions and live entertainment added to the land up until 2027, when a brand new Avengers themed ride will open, which was originally set to taking over the area previously occupied by Autopia.

 During HKDL's 20th anniversary activities, a Avengers attraction was announced.
 Once Stark Expo is completed, Marvel-themed land eventually include three rides and live entertainment.
+In January 2026, it was announced that Tomorrowland Stage in the portion of Tomorrowland was being closed to make way for a new Avengers ride and became part of the section of Stark Expo.